-Q4: Storage loss is a loss of petroleum products while being stored in the bonded oil depot after taking into account the permissible loss percentage due to natural causes such as evaporation and thermal variation.
+- Q4.
+Storage loss is a loss of petroleum products while being stored in the bonded oil depot after taking into account the permissible loss percentage due to natural causes such as evaporation and thermal variation.
 During the monthly measurement, a warehouse operator realized that he has incurred losses of diesel and petrol arising from the storage in the bonded warehouse or depot.
-Is the operator liable to pay GST on the losses exceeding the permissible loss percentage?

-A4: Yes, the loss over and above the permissible loss percentage is subject to GST at a standard rate.
+Is the operator liable to pay GST on the losses exceeding the permissible loss percentage? - A4.
+Yes, the loss over and above the permissible loss percentage is subject to GST at a standard rate.
 However, the loss not exceeding the permissible loss percentage is not a supply and therefore not subject to GST.
-The permissible loss percentage is as follows:
+The permissible loss percentage is to be determined by the Director General of Customs.